DIAL Components

-AI DIAL Core serves as the primary system component, acting as a main integration center, that employs a Unified Protocol (OpenAI compatible) for communication between internal and external clients, including all LLM models and applications to access all its features in a governed and unified manner.
+DIAL Core serves as the primary and the only mandatory system component, acting as a main integration center, that employs a Unified Protocol (OpenAI compatible) for communication between internal and external clients, including all LLM models and applications to access all its features in a governed and unified manner.

 Authentication and Authorization

-AI DIAL provides native support for OpenID Connect and OAuth2 and offers integration with various Identity Providers (IDP) such as Azure AD, Auth0, Okta, Microsoft Entra, Google OAuth2, and AWS Cognito where you can define user roles and attributes to support your custom permissions model.
+DIAL provides native support for OpenID Connect and OAuth2 and offers integration with various Identity Providers (IDP) such as Auth0, Okta, Microsoft Entra, Google Identity, and AWS Cognito where you can define user roles and attributes to support your custom permissions model.
 Additionally, you can leverage Keycloak to work with even wider range of IDPs.

 There are two methods of CORE API calls authorization supported: JWT token and key.
 Both options provide granular permission management, allowing you to control access to specific functionalities or resources.
 Additionally, these authorization methods also enable rate and cost control, giving you the ability to manage the frequency of API calls.